FOLK, FIDDLE & UKULELE CLASS – Thursdays 3:30 to 4:20pm

 MUSIC THERAPY – Instructor, Maria Ramey.
 Maria is a fine flutist who teaches flute at Thayer and who enjoys performing with her family.
 She has homeschooled her four children while keeping up with an active musical career.
 She has now completed her Master’s Degree in Music Therapy and is a certified Music Therapist.
 She can tailor music therapy to your situation and enjoys working with young students.
 Music therapy is often used to help students with stress relief, behavioral problems, depression and anxiety, and for children with special needs such as those on the autism spectrum and others.
 Price to be determined depending on the services provided.

-IEW ANCIENT HISTORY-BASED WRITING – Wednesdays, 2 to 2:45 (Grades 4-7)
+IEW MEDIEVAL HISTORY-BASED WRITING – Wednesdays, 2:15 to 3:00 (Grades 5-8)